poeticAndroid/pretty-gd-js/README.md

 Usage: pretty-gd-js [options] <files...>

 Options:
-  --lf             Unix-type line endings
-  --crlf           Dos-type line endings
-  --spaces <size>  Space-based indentation
+  -s, --spaces <size>  space-based indentation
-  --tabs           Tab-based indentation
+  -t, --tabs           tab-based indentation
   -h, --help           display help for command
 ```

 ### JavaScript API

   - `prettify(input: string, startInsideString: bool = false): string`
-    - `input: string` - The string of GDScript to make pretty.
+    - `input: string` // The string of GDScript to make pretty.
-    - `startInsideString: bool` - if `true`, assume `input` is starting inside a `"""string"""`.
+    - `startInsideString: bool` // if `true`, assume `input` is starting inside a `"""string"""`.
 Default is `false`.
-  - `isInsideString: bool` - `true` if last operation ended inside a `"""string"""`.
+  - `isInsideString: bool` // This is `true` if last operation ended inside a `"""string"""`.
-  - `eol: string` - line ending.
+  - `indent: string` // Indentation string.
 Default is `null` for auto-detect.
-  - `indent: string` - indentation string.
-Default is `null` for auto-detect.
-  - `tabSize: number` - Tab size.
+  - `tabSize: number` // Tab size.
 This will be overwritten if `indent` is set or detected to be space-based.
 Default is `4`.

 To parse a document line by line, remember to feed `isInsideString` back into the `prettify()` call as the second parameter.

-Keep in mind that `eol`, `indent` and `tabSize` will be preserved between calls to `prettify()`.
+Keep in mind that `indent` and `tabSize` will be preserved between calls to `prettify()`.
 If you want to auto-detect for each call, remember to reset these properties to `null`.

 #### Example